cronos-labs/cronos-mainnet/README.md

-# Cronos Chain Mainnet Beta
+# Cronos Chain Mainnet

 This repo collects the genesis, configuration files and script for the Cronos chain mainnet.

 ## Getting Started

-To get started with the Mainnet Beta , see the [docs](https://docs.cronos.org/getting-started/).
+To get started with the Mainnet, see the [docs](https://docs.cronos.org/getting-started/).

 ## Mainnet Status